CarletonU-COMP2406-W2013/TheImmigrants/FinalDocumentation/docs/Dependencies.md

 within our application

 -Youtube Data API
-This api was used to search through youtubes vast collection of music videos.
-This api enabled us to connect a user's search query to relevant music videos.
+This api was used to search through youtube's vast collection of music videos.
+This api enabled us to connect a user's search query to relevant music videos, from youtube's database

 -Jade Template Engine
 This Template engine was used to simplify the syntax of our client side interface code, aswell as allow our many different web pages